 This is a course in written composition, grammar, and critical reading skills tailored for the English-as-a-second language student.
 Students in this intermediate ESL course learn skills in writing to prepare them for college work.
 The emphasis is on writing based on critical reading and personal experience.
 Students will be introduced to summarizing skills.
-Grammar skills and mechanics are emphasized throughout each lesson.
+Grammar skills and mechanics are emphasized throughout the course.

 E.S.L.
-004B COLLEGE E.S.L.
-4B: READING/VOCABULARY (NDA) 3 UNITS
+004B COLLEGE ESL IV: READING AND VOCABULARY 3 UNITS